DoctorWkt/CSCvon8/Docs/CSCvon8_design.md

 The diagram above shows fourteen logical components in the CPU design.
 In reality, each logical component is constructed from one or more physical chips.
-Sixteen chips and one clock crystal are needed to build this CPU.
+Seventeen chips and one clock crystal are needed to build this CPU.
 All chips use the 0V/5V TTL levels for logic zero and one, respectively.

 The following table identifies each component and the physical chips that construct it.